pycontribs/pyrax/docs/cloud_databases.md

     db = cdb.create_instance(inst, "db_name")
     print "DB:", db

-Both calls will return an object representing the newly-created database:
+Both calls return an object representing the newly-created database:

     DB: <CloudDatabaseDatabase name=db_name>

 ## Create a User
 You can create a user on an instance with its own username/password credentials, with access to one or more databases on that instance.
 Similar to database creation, you can call `create_user()` either on the instance object, or on the module.
-To simplify these examples, only the call on the instance will be displayed.
+To simplify these examples, only the call on the instance is displayed.

 Assuming that you have the references `inst` and `db` from the previous examples, you can create a user like this:

     user = inst.create_user(name="groucho", password="top secret", database_names=[db])
     print "User:", user

-This will print out:
+This prints out:

     User: <CloudDatabaseUser databases=[{u'name': u'db_name'}], name=groucho>